Discover the Best of the ASRAAM Missile

 Mutual kills were the outcome, which is undesirable.
 Upon analyzing consistent results, the USAF concluded that developing a new weapon to replace the Sparrow was the most effective strategy.

 The primary goals included reducing the weight to a level suitable for launchers designed for the Sidewinder, implementing a self-contained active seeker to enable the launching fighter to turn away, and extending the range to prevent IR-guided missile-firing fighters from entering the launch range.
-This led to the evolution of the AIM-120 AMRAAM project; its initial versions boasted a range of 50 to 75 kilometres.

 The AMRAAM highlighted a significant challenge, namely the substantial disparity in range between the short range of the Sidewinder and the extensive range of the AMRAAM.
 In contrast to the Sidewinder, which remains a sought-after weapon, the AMRAAM was not specifically designed as a snap-shot weapon.